Tsazega

 It was the capital of Hamasien from the beginning of the 18th century to the 1870s.
-The rulers of Tseazega were able to control the whole Medri Bahri, as well as Tigray in the first half of the 18th century.
+The rulers of Tseazega were able to control the whole of Hamasien in the first half of the 18th century.
 Its significance declined after the rise of Ras Mikael Sehul of Tigray.
 Ras Mikael defeated Tseazega and placed their rivalry Hazega in power which started more than 120 years of bitter feud.